Classification via Two-Way Comparisons: Some optimal tree is admissible

-The set of queries reaching a node $u$ in a tree $T$ is called $u$'s \emph{query set}, denoted $Q_u$.
-The query interval, and light and heavy holes, for $u$ are defined to be those for $u$'s query set $Q_u$. \end{definition}
+The set of queries reaching a node $u$ in a tree $T$ is called $u$'s \emph{query set}, and denoted $Q_u$.
+The query interval, and light and heavy holes, for $u$ are defined to be those for $u$'s query set $Q_u$.
+Write $w(u)$ as a shorthand for $w(Q_u)$, where $w(R) = \sum_{q\in R} w(q)$ denotes the total weight in the query set $R \subseteq Q$. \end{definition}

-\paragraph{Overview.} Note that each hole $h\in \holes{Q_u}$ at a node $u$ in a tree $T$ must result from a failed equality test $\test = h$ at a node $v$ on the path from the root to $u$ in $T$.
-In particular, $h\in K$.
-Further, if the hole is light, then $h$ is not the heaviest key reaching $v$.

-The problem has the following \emph{optimal substructure} property.
-Any query subset $R\subseteq Q$ naturally defines the subproblem $\prob {R}$ induced by restricting the query set to $R$ (that is, $\prob {R} = (R, w, \calC_R, K)$ where $\calC_R = \{c\cap R : c\in \calC\}$).
-In any minimum-cost tree $T$ for $R$, if $T$ is not a leaf, then the yes-subtree and no-subtree of $T$ must be minimum-cost subtrees for their respective subproblems.

-Let $\cost {R}$ be the minimum cost of an irreducible tree for $\prob {R}$.
-(If $R$ is empty, then $\cost{R} =\infty$, as no tree for $R$ is irreducible.)
-Then the following recurrence holds: